 \subsection{Unikernel Optimizations}

-While preserving existing execution modes enables most applications to run with no modifications on UKL, the performance advantages of just avoiding \texttt{syscall}{}, \texttt{sysret}{}, and \texttt{iret} operations are, as expected, modest.
+While preserving existing execution modes enables most applications to run with no source modifications on UKL, the performance advantages of just avoiding \texttt{syscall}{}, \texttt{sysret}{}, and \texttt{iret} operations are, as expected, modest.
 However, once an application is linked into the kernel, different unikernel optimizations are possible.
 First, a developer can apply a number of configuration options that may improve performance.
 Second, a knowledgeable developer\footnote{Expertise is needed to perform these customizations.
-For example, if an application calls an internal kernel routine passing a pointer to an application data structure that resides on a page that has not yet been accessed/allocated, the kernel will fail.
-We are just starting to develop a body of use cases and examples that should inform developers on the care they should take for different optimizations.} can improve performance by modifying the application to call internal kernel routines and violating, in a controlled fashion, the normal assumptions of kernel versus application code.
+For example, the kernel will fail if an application calls an internal kernel routine, passing a pointer to an application data structure that resides on a page that has not yet been accessed/allocated.
+We are just starting to develop a body of use cases and examples that should inform developers about the care they should take for different optimizations.} can improve performance by modifying the application to call internal kernel routines and violating, in a controlled fashion, the normal assumptions and invariants of kernel versus application code.